MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 If you're satisfied with your prompt, you can provide a sample value for your file input by selecting the input icon on the top right of the prompt builder experience, and uploading a file in the **Sample data** field of your input.

-File types supported with image or document input are PNG, JPG, JPEG and PDF.
+File types supported with image or document input are PNG, JPG, JPEG, and PDF.

 ## Limitations

 - For image or document input, size limitation for the files passed to be prompt is 25 MB in total for all files.
-- For image or document input, you can't pass a file with a type other than PNG, JPG, JPEG and PDF.
+- For image or document input, you can't pass a file with a type other than PNG, JPG, JPEG, and PDF.
 - For image or document input, extracting information from large documents might not be accurate and skip information, especially for table lines.
 - There's a limitation of processing documents with fewer than 50 pages.
 - Image or document input isn't yet supported for prompts in Copilot Studio.